kimizhu/realtimeinsighttest/realtimeinsighttest/1/index - Copy (10).md

 ms.author: johalex
 ms.date: 06/01/2018
 ---
-# Prerequisites for .NET Core on Linux
+# Prerequisites for .NET Core on Linux - test

 This article shows the dependencies needed to develop .NET Core applications on Linux.
 The supported Linux distributions/versions, and dependencies that follow apply to the two ways of developing .NET Core apps on Linux: